(2007 Oct 24 blog post)

 I hate to think how many Unix programmers there are out there who would gladly take Microsoft to task for using their code for the basis of MS-DOS and MS-Windows --- without just compensation for their intellectual property.

+Microsoft --- do you really want to get into an intellectual property dispute with Unix or Linux operating system companies?
 Bring on the lawyers.
-Things will start coming out of the woodwork.
+Authors will start coming out of the woodwork.
 Skeletons will come out of closets.

-You can buy off a lot of U.S. politicians and U.S. bureaucrats.
+Microsoft, you can buy off a lot of U.S. politicians and U.S. bureaucrats.
 Maybe even some U.S. judges.
-But it's a big world now --- with Indian, Chinese, other Asian, west European, east European, middle Eastern, etc. etc. legal systems to deal with.
+But it's a big code-developing world now --- with Indian, Chinese, other Asian, west European, east European, middle Eastern, etc. etc. legal systems to deal with.
 Think you have enough money --- and reach --- for them all?

 All I see FROM you, Ballmer-Microsoft ... and FOR you ... in the future, is a lot of ill-will generated --- world-wide --- because of your proprietary nonsense which conveniently ignores the debt you owe to Unix.